zerynth/docs/docs/reference/guide/docs/seqmap.md

 ## Strings

 Textual data in Python is handled with strin..
 Strings are immutable [sequences](https://docs.zerynth.com/latest/official/core.zerynth.stdlib/docs/seq_map.html#typesseq) of 8 bit characters.
-Zerynth does not support Unicode yet.String literals are written in a variety of ways:
+Zerynth does not support Unicode yet.
+String literals are written in a variety of ways:

 * Single quotes: `'allows embedded "double" quotes'`